vayn-dev/vayn-dev.github.io/README.md

 - `"cooldowns"`
 - `"magic"`

-Depending on the option, it returns a count or `(melee, ranged, cds, total)`.
+Depending on the option, it returns a count or without anything passed to the function `(melee, ranged, cds, total)`.

 ## World Objects